Jufaa/axios-spikee/README.md

   }
 };
 ```
-This would be the use of these functions, to make it more generic
+This would be the use of these functions, to make it more generic.

-Basically the functions will obtain the endpoint, a body (if necessary) and a header, which can be the ones mentioned above.
+Basically the functions will obtain the endpoint, a body (if necessary) and a header, which be the types mentioned later
 ```
   // GET CASE
   const handleGet = async () => {